Midtrans/advanced-faq-site/faq-general.md

 Some auditors may see credentials transmitted in plain text, it is because the audit happen on the customer device itself.
 So ofcourse the data are visible from customer device.
 Auditor should try to check from non customer device, for example from network layer as 3rd party between midtrans and customer.
 Auditor will see the data is encrypted from 3rd party.

-### Merchant is using GOPAY `callback_url` but customer does not redirected to expected url/deeplink what is wrong?
+### Merchant is using Gopay `callback_url` but customer does not redirected to expected url/deeplink what is wrong?
-For GOPAY transaction, merchant can specify `callback_url`, customer will be redirected to `callback_url` after attempting GOPAY payment within GOJEK app, wether the result is failure or success.
+For Gopay transaction, merchant can specify `callback_url`, customer will be redirected to `callback_url` after attempting Gopay payment within GOJEK app, wether the result is failure or success.
 If customer did not get redirected properly, please check the following points:
 - **Is customer making payment on GOJEK app via QR Code?**
 Making payment by scanning QR will not result in redirect.
 Only `gojek://` deeplink method will result in redirect.

 - **Do merchant use `http/https` protocol as the url?**
 Make sure to add trailing slash `/`  at the end of the url.
 For example `https://myshop/finish_payment/`.
-GOPAY will automatically append `?<some-query>` at the end of the url, some web framework unable to handle `?` directly appended to your url like `https://myshop/finish_payment?order_id=123`, so you have to ensure to add `/`.
+Gopay will automatically append `?<some-query>` at the end of the url, some web framework unable to handle `?` directly appended to your url like `https://myshop/finish_payment?order_id=123`, so you have to ensure to add `/`.

 - **Do merchant use app deeplink protocol as the url?**
 Make sure merchant app already handle that deeplink url, for example `slack://finis_payment/`, make sure the `slack` app can handle `/finish_payment` as deeplink